apache/pekko-samples/pekko-sample-distributed-workers-scala/README.md

-# Akka Distributed Workers with Scala Guide
+# Pekko Distributed Workers with Scala Guide

 To be reactive, distributed applications must deal gracefully with temporary and prolonged outages as well as have the ability to scale up and down to make the best use of resources.
-Akka Cluster provides these capabilities so that you don't have to implement them yourself.
+Pekko Cluster provides these capabilities so that you don't have to implement them yourself.
-The distributed workers example demonstrates the following Akka clustering capabilities:
+The distributed workers example demonstrates the following Pekko clustering capabilities:

 * elastic addition and removal of the front-end actors that accept client requests
 * elastic addition and removal of the back-end actors that perform the work distribution of actors across different nodes